Rui1223/confined_space_rearrangement/README.md

 `roslaunch confined_space_rearrangement execute_task_plan.launch execute_task_plan:="10 1"` <br/>
 then the solution path in "examples/10/1/path.obj" will be executed in the execution scene.

+If you want to see how it works for more objects (e.g., 13-16 objects), you can switch to the branch "more objects" where the objects are a little bit smaller.
+The instructions on how to run the codes are the same as the master branch.

 Should you have any questions, feel free to contact wrui1223@gmail.com for help.